53 Small Manly Tattoos Ideas – [2022 Inspiration Guide]

 The next major factor in determining price is the artist.
 Is the artist in high demand?
 How long have they been tattooing?
 Are they regularly featured in magazines and other tattoo media?
-All of these effect price, with some of the best artists charging hundreds of dollars per hour as well as often having their own minimum fee that might be different than the shop’s.
+All of these affect price, with some of the best artists charging hundreds of dollars per hour as well as often having their own minimum fee that might be different from the shop’s.
 For these high end artists, even small tattoos may cost upwards of a thousand dollars.

-Long story short, these prices can vary greatly, so the first step is heading to your local shop, finding an artist whose work you like and making an appointment for a consultation.
+Long story short, these prices can vary greatly, so the first step is heading to your local shop, finding an artist whose work you like, and making an appointment for a consultation.

 Do tiny tattoos last?

 Short answer: no. Long answer…maybe.
-Small tattoos are great, and can be well executed depending on the artist and the design, but the pieces that use fine lines and subtle shading will never last as long as other pieces that utilize larger areas of skin, bold lines and saturated color.
-Often the ink can “fall out” of these small designs, or sometimes bleed together, slowly turning into a blob over time.
+Small tattoos are great and can be well executed depending on the artist and the design, but the pieces that use fine lines and subtle shading will never last as long as other pieces that utilize larger areas of skin, bold lines, and saturated color.
+Often the ink can “fall out” of these small designs or sometimes bleed together, slowly turning into a blob over time.

 This is not to say that small tattoos are pointless.
-A good artist can still achieve a high level of saturation that gives these small pieces a better chance of holding up, it is just important—as with all tattoos—to consider what the piece will look like 5, 10, 20 and 50 years down the line.
+A good artist can still achieve a high level of saturation that gives these small pieces a better chance of holding up, it is just important — as with all tattoos — to consider what the piece will look like 5, 10, 20, and 50 years down the line.

-They are permanent after all.
+They are permanent, after all.

 Enjoy these tiny tattoos?
-Check out the links below for some other useful galleries to aid in small sized ink inspiration:
+Check out the links below for some other useful galleries to aid in small-sized ink inspiration: